-Proudly Serving Western Oregon Including - Salem, Portland, Eugene, Vancouver,
+Proudly Serving Oregon & Southwest Washington Including - Salem, Portland, Eugene, Vancouver,

 You can, yet there are many items to consider.
 During a home energy audit, Josh Lowe's Dr. Energy Saver will be able to inspect and assess home insulation levels.
 If wall insulation is missing or inadequate, there are several options available to remedy this problem.
 In terms of improving home energy performance, wall insulation may be the least of your worries.
 Most homes already have some wall insulation.
 It's tricky to insulate finished walls because it's more difficult to get insulation inside the wall, in the cavities between studs.
 For more information: https://www.jldrenergysaver.com/insulation/wall-insulation.html

 Western Oregon is in Zone 4, and new construction code here for the floor is a minimum of R-30.
 For attic insulation, it is R-38 minimum.
 However, we do recommend insulating your attic to R-60.
 Walls have a minimum R-value of R-21.

 Mold in your home’s crawl space or attic can develop in a variety of ways.
 The usual ways are from high humidity in the space, or from water leaking in.
 This will create perfect breeding grounds for mold.

 This hazardous allergen can create ailments so removing mold from your home is critical for your family's health.

 Our Energy Consultant will investigate your home to determine what is happening to cause the mold growth.
 The first step is to swiftly treat the mold growth and to stop it from growing further.
 Our company uses Mold-X and Mold-X2, and our energy consultant will work with you to determine which product will be the best choice for your situation.